The #ThisisDeployment campaign shares military family stories.

 Have you every stopped to think that there are two sides of every deployment?
 For every service member deployed overseas, there are spouses, children, parents, and siblings missing them back home.

 Every October 26, we celebrate the National Day of the Deployed.
 I thought October was the perfect month to share military spouse deployment photos and stories.
 So I invited my readers to share their images using the hashtag #ThisisDeployment.
-I also worked with the creators of the MilCam app to make a special free filter for deployment photos.
 I hoped we could flood the internet with honest, heartfelt depictions of deployment moments.
 I wanted to see the loneliness of military spouses, but also their incredible strength.

 And boy, did people respond!
 They gave us a behind-the-scenes look at what deployment is really like, from a military spouse perspective.
 There are hundreds of photos and stories online.
 You can search them on any social media platform using #ThisisDeployment.
 But here are some that really stand out.